-Due to the generosity of the Yamaki family, today today the approximately 400 year old tree is in the National Arboretum, Washington, D.C.
+Due to the generosity of the Yamaki family, today today the approximately 400 year old tree is is in the National Bonsai and Penjing Museum Washington, D.C.

 is my free monthly newsletter.
 Subscribe to get current tips, ideas and photos that may not appear on this site.